BobTheBanker999/minecraft-python3/DOCS.md

     return retval
 ```

-First, an empty list `retval` is created.
-Then, a random value is generated...
+> First, an empty list `retval` is created.
+Then, a random value is generated and assigned to `last_val`.
+Then

-nvm u prob know how it works according to the code.

-bye.

-also f^^k documentation so bye!
+im too depressed to write anymore documentation also f^^k documentation